Kiel Martin: Hill Street Blues

+During the second season, he falls off the wagon and is reassigned to the motor pool by Furillo, who later forgives LaRue and reinstates him as a detective.
+LaRue remains sober for the remainder of the series.
+"Grin and Bear It," the last episode of the fifth season, and the final one that aired before Steven Bochco's firing from the show, ends with a callback to "Jungle Madness."
+In the closing scene, Furillo, having now slipped himself, attends an AA meeting where LaRue is already present.

-Though LaRue, at last, conquers his addiction in the second season, for the rest of the series he remains a womanizer and a frequent orchestrater of scams, get rich quick schemes, and sometimes dangerous practical jokes.
+Though LaRue, at last, conquers his addiction, for the rest of the series he remains a womanizer and a frequent orchestrator of scams, get-rich-quick schemes, and sometimes dangerous practical jokes.
 Martin believed that "J. D. is close to being the kind of person he arrests.
 He pulls back just at the brink."
 He objected to a storyline about LaRue having a sexual relationship with a teenage girl, believing it would make his character "unredeemable."
 In response to his concerns, the script was changed so that LaRue rejects her.

-He often appears onscreen paired with his partner and best friend Detective Neil Washington (Taurean Blacque) who alternates between being LaRue's conscience and co-conspirator.
-It was one of two interracial partnerships on the show, Martin commenting "my character is involved in enough screwups and career-shortening attitudes that he doesn't need to be a racist on top of it."
+He often appears onscreen paired with his partner and best friend, Detective Neil Washington (Taurean Blacque), who alternates between being LaRue's conscience and co-conspirator.
+It was one of two interracial partnerships on the show, Martin commenting, "My character is involved in enough screwups and career-shortening attitudes that he doesn't need to be a racist on top of it."

 During and after Hill Street

 In 1984, Martin starred as Max in a University of Alabama at Birmingham production of Martin Sherman's Bent, a controversial play about the persecution of gay men in Nazi Germany.
 He continued to be a frequent television guest star, appearing on The Love Boat, Father Dowling Mysteries, Miami Vice, Murder, She Wrote, and two episodes of Steven Bochco's LA Law.
-He also played Eckels in an episode of The Ray Bradbury Theatre in an adaption of the science fiction short story "A Sound of Thunder."
-Martin starred in the short-lived 1987 Fox sitcom Second Chance until its revamping as Boys Will Be Boys resulted in his character being dropped.
+He also played Eckels in an episode of The Ray Bradbury Theatre in an adaptation of the science fiction short story "A Sound of Thunder."
+Martin starred in the short-lived 1987 Fox sitcom Second Chance with a young Matthew Perry until its revamping as Boys Will Be Boys resulted in his character being dropped.
 He starred as Daniel in the 1989 Spanish film Lluvia de otoño (Autumn Rain) in his only non-English-speaking role.